 In the health sector, he has supported several important province-wide quality and performance improvement projects.
 While with Clinical Trials Ontario he led the development of a Qualification Manual for use in auditing Research Ethics Boards (REBs) and assisted with the development of the REB Qualification Program which had the aim of certifying REBs in Ontario into the Streamlined Research Ethics Review System.
 This was accomplished to improve the process for clinical trial start-up times in Ontario to make it the preferred location for global clinical trials.
 To date, the Qualification Program has been used to qualify over 17 Research Ethics Boards in Ontario.
 At Mount Sinai Hospital he collected data from routine weekly audits of geriatric patients and their rooms to assess the effectiveness of an educational intervention.
 The intervention aimed at reducing the functional decline of geriatric patients and was implemented in 14 hospitals across Ontario.

-Andrew studied his M.A. in Social and Political Ethics on a full scholarship from the European Commission at a Consortium of Universities including the Norwegian University of Science and Technology and Linköping University.
+Andrew studied his Master of Arts degree in Social and Political Ethics on a full scholarship from the European Commission at a Consortium of Universities including the Norwegian University of Science and Technology and Linköping University.
 In 2008, he graduated with Distinction after successfully defending against an independent examiner his thesis on the ethical justification for conflicts of interest policy in the civil service.
 That same year he began consulting for the United Nations Development Program Regional Office for Asia and the Pacific on Capacity Development projects in the region, in particular, Anti-Corruption projects within the Pro-Poor Public-Private Partnerships for Local Service Delivery.

 In Canada, Andrew has worked in Politics for a Member of Parliament and supported numerous committees including those aimed at the development of policy on matters of national importance.
 He is an exceptional public speaker and communicator having practiced the art through Toastmasters International and using that knowledge frequently for high-level presentations and meetings.